Veganism: Vegan diet into the mainstream

 In total, as of 2016, the largest share of vegan consumers globally currently reside in Asia Pacific with nine percent of people following a vegan diet.
 In 2017, veganism rose in popularity in Hong Kong and China, particularly among millennials.
 China's vegan market was estimated to rise by more than 17% between 2015 and 2020, which is expected to be "the fastest growth rate internationally in that period".
 This exceeds the projected growth in the second and third fastest-growing vegan markets internationally in the same period, the United Arab Emirates (10.6%) and Australia (9.6%) respectively.

-In 2018, the book The End of Animal Farming by Jacy Reese Anthis argued that veganism will completely replace animal-based food by 2100.
+In 2018, Jacy Reese Anthis's book The End of Animal Farming argued that veganism will completely replace animal-based food by 2100.
 The book was featured in The Guardian, The New Republic, and Forbes, among other newspapers and magazines.

 The growth of schools serving vegan school meals has increased in recent years with the lunches added by Los Angeles, California in 2018, Portland, Maine in 2019, and New York City in 2022.

 In January 2021, 582,538 people from 209 countries and territories signed up for Veganuary, breaking the previous year's record of 400,000.
-That same month, ONA in France became the first vegan restaurant in the country to receive a Michelin star.
-Throughout the year, a further 79 plant-based restaurants around the world received Michelin stars.
+That month, ONA in France became the first vegan restaurant in the country to receive a Michelin star.
+That year, 79 more vegan restaurants around the world received Michelin stars.
 At the end of the year, a poll conducted by The Guardian showed that a new high of 36% of the British public were interested in veganism.